Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three

 Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three.
 HeidiTown (1)

 Our time in the San Luis Valley is like no other experience I’ve had in Colorado.
-Here, one feels disconnected from the world, especially when the signal on our phones or the truck’s GPS disappeared.
+Here, one feels disconnected from the world, especially when the signal on our phones or the truck’s GPS disappears.

 Read Part One “Living History in the San Luis Valley of Colorado.”